 If the number of applications exceeds the number of spaces available, the following layers of priorities are used to determine school placement.
 Students with siblings who currently attend the requested school will receive priority within each of the following categories.
 Siblings need to attend the same school at the same time in order to receive sibling priority.

-Reflecting St. Paul: This admission priority is based on residential addresses in high-need neighborhoods, which are defined by the proportion of residents eligible for free or reduced price lunch; proportion of residents with a home language other than English; and reading/math proficiency rates of students in those neighborhoods.
-Up to 20 percent of available seats in certain identified low-poverty schools will be set aside for students residing in these neighborhoods; the current list of schools is: Capitol Hill, Chelsea Heights, Expo, Groveland Park, Highland Park Elementary, Horace Mann, J.J.
-Hill Montessori, L’Etoile du Nord, Randolph Heights, and St. Anthony Park.
-Please call the Student Placement Center at 651-632-3760 for additional information.
+Reflecting St. Paul: This admission priority is based on residential addresses in high-need neighborhoods, which are defined by the proportion of residents eligible for free or reduced-price lunch; proportion of residents with a home language other than English; and reading/math proficiency rates of students in those neighborhoods.
+Up to 25 percent of available seats in certain low-poverty schools will be set aside for students residing in these neighborhoods.
+The current list of low-poverty schools includes: Adams Spanish Immersion, Capitol Hill Gifted and Talented, Chelsea Heights Elementary, EXPO Elementary, Horace Mann School, Jie Ming Mandarin Immersion Academy, J.J.
+Hill Montessori, L’Etoile du Nord French Immersion, Randolph Heights Elementary, and St. Anthony Park Elementary.
+Transportation may not be available to all sites.
+For more information, please call the Student Placement Center at 651-632-3760.

 District: Priority will be given to St. Paul residents requesting entrance to a school that is identified as a District Magnet.

-To be eligible for Capitol Hill, students must qualify for gifted and talented services through a district assessment process that includes the Naglieri Non-verbal Ability Test.
+NOTE: To be eligible for Capitol Hill in grades 1-5, students must be identified as an advanced learner through a district assessment offered in kindergarten and grade 2 or portfolio review.
 Visit the gifted services website for more information, Talent Development & Acceleration Services.